Lailee Bakhtiar: Personal life

 She was married at All Saints Episcopal Church, Chevy Chase in November 1974 to tennis pro and Davis Cup player Erik van Dillen.
 She is the sister of Fred McNair, a tennis champion at the French Open Doubles in Paris.
 Bakhtiar traveled for nine years on the men's professional tennis tour around the world to the Grand Prix tennis tournaments.

-Bakhtiar had three children, Vincent, Soraya, and Hague.
+Bakhtiar had three children, Vincent (1981-2023), Soraya, and Hague.

 She currently resides in Annapolis, Maryland, living near the Severn River close to her family's ancestral home.
 Bakhtiar was a civilian volunteer for the United States Naval Academy Protestant Sunday school program for ten years (2003–2013).

-Bakhtiar's cousin is author and journalist Davar Ardalan.
-Laleh Bakhtiar was also Ardalan's mother.
-Laleh's brother and Lailee's uncle Jamshidi "Jim" Bakhtiar worked as a psychiatrist; he was a fullback/placekicker at the University of Virginia.
-Jim was selected by the Football Writers Association of America as a first-team back on its 1957 College Football All-America Team.

-Bakhtiar's recent publication in ReDux Extra features her 2021 book, Esther Entering Your Destiny: Knock and It Shall Be Opened.
-Her most recent non-fiction book, award the 2021 prize for biography and fiction from the National Federation of Press Women.
-She is a member of the Annapolis Arts Alliance, the Maryland Writers Association, World Wings International (former Pan Am flight attendants), the Women's International Group of Annapolis, the Annapolis International Book Club and is presently working on a trilogy of fantasy novels based on and inspired by the apologetics works of CS Lewis.
+Bakhtiar's recent publication in 2024 is "Severn Sky Sonnets & Poems" and poetry in ReDux Extra features her poetry and 2021 book, Esther Entering Your Destiny: Knock and It Shall Be Opened.
+Her most recent non-fiction book, awarded the 2021 prize for biography and fiction from the National Federation of Press Women.
+She is a member of the Annapolis Arts Alliance, co-chair of Poetry of Painting, the Maryland Writers Association (poet of the month for the month of August 2023 for the Annapolis branch of MWA), World Wings International (former Pan Am flight attendants), the Women's International Group of Annapolis, the Annapolis International Book Club and is presently working on a trilogy of fantasy novels based on and inspired by the apologetics works of CS Lewis.
 As graduate of the C. S. Lewis Fellows Program Years 1 and 2, and a mentorship year, she is a Christian apologist.